-Visit Wales and explore our great mountain ranges, lush valleys, many ancient castles, history, our language, our music, our food, and much more.
+Visit Wales and explore our great mountain ranges, lush valleys, many ancient castles, our history, language, music, food, and much more.
 So what are you waiting for, Visit Wales soon.

 Wales is a country that is part of the UK and the island of Great Britain.
 It is bordered by England to its east and the Atlantic Ocean and Irish Sea to its west.